AI Nav

 Businesses across the EU, particularly those in sectors like food and beverage, cosmetics, and pharmaceuticals, will need to adapt to these changes.
 The directive will impact packaging designs, material selections, and waste management strategies to ensure compliance with heightened standards.

-Preparing for the Packaging and Packaging Waste Directive (PPWD)
+Preparing for the Packaging and Packaging Waste Regulation (PPWR)

 While the Council still needs to formally approve the agreement before it can enter into force and member states can transpose it into regulations, businesses can already start preparing by:

-Role of Technology in PPWD compliance and beyond
+Role of technology in PPWR compliance and beyond

-The Packaging and Packaging Waste Directive (PPWD) offers a significant opportunity for businesses to leverage technology in aligning their operations with sustainability goals and contributing to a circular economy.
+The Packaging and Packaging Waste Regulation (PPWR) offers a significant opportunity for businesses to leverage technology in aligning their operations with sustainability goals and contributing to a circular economy.

-Twintag enhances PPWD compliance by using dynamic QR codes to link physical products with digital twins, providing essential packaging information.
+Twintag enhances PPWR compliance by using dynamic QR codes to link physical products with digital twins, providing essential packaging information.
 This enables consumers to access details on recyclability and disposal instructions directly.

 For businesses, Twintag offers tools to ensure packaging meets EU standards, facilitates accurate compliance reporting, and streamlines reuse and return processes.
 This not only helps in adhering to regulatory requirements but also promotes transparency and consumer engagement.